GoalsBy the end of this session, you will be able to:

 Breaking down problems using top down design lends itself nicely to the object-oriented design principles of abstraction (where an object performs a task without other objects being concerned about how it is done) and encapsulation (where an object handles its own internal states and behind-the-scenes work).

 On your Mod 0 Assessment, you will be asked to break down a scenario using Top Down Design.
-We’ll demonstrate the pizza scenario in a Github Gist.
+We’ll demonstrate the pizza scenario in a text (.txt) file.

-Try It: Notating Top Down Design (~5 minutes)
+Try It (Break Out Rooms): Top Down Design (~15 minutes)

-Open a new gist and use decimal notation to write out your top down design appoach with the scenario you chose from your group.
+Open a new file (.txt format) in this directory and use decimal notation to write out your top down design appoach with the scenario you chose from your group.

 Turn off your mics and videos and walk away from the computer.
 Stand up, stretch, drink water.
 Do a few sit-ups, squats, push-ups, jumping jacks, arm circles, stress ball squeezes, or whatever else moves your body.